 What We’re About

-The Board of Directors of Candy’s Place has carefully chosen to address the physical, emotional, and social needs for those diagnosed with cancer to enhance their medical treatment.
-Although medical advances have been made towards the dedication and treatment of cancer, little emphasis has been placed on the recovery and re-healing of cancers physical and emotional aspects, and most importantly, the quality of life issues before, during, and after cancer treatment.
+The Cancer Wellness Center Board of Directors has carefully chosen to address the physical, emotional, and social needs of cancer patients in order to enhance their treatment.
+While great medical advancements have been made in cancer research, the disease’s emotional effects also require attention and care.
+By placing emphasis on the recovery and re-healing of the body, mind, and soul, The Cancer Wellness Center for greater quality of life before, during, and after treatment.